cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Encodings are closely related to mappings.
 Like a mapping, an encoding is a function that outputs a point on an elliptic curve.
 In contrast to a mapping, however, the input to an encoding is an arbitrary-length byte string.
-Encodings can be deterministic or probabilistic.
-Deterministic encodings are preferred for security, because probabilistic ones are more likely to leak information through side channels.
-See {{VR20}}
-as an example of this type of leakage leading to a security vulnerability.

-This document constructs deterministic encodings by composing a hash function H' with a deterministic mapping.
+This document constructs deterministic encodings by composing a hash function Hf with a deterministic mapping.
-In particular, H' takes as input an arbitrary string and outputs an element of F.
+In particular, Hf takes as input an arbitrary string and outputs an element of F.
 The deterministic mapping takes that element as input and outputs a point on an elliptic curve E defined over F.
-Since H' takes arbitrary-length byte strings as inputs, it cannot be injective: the set of inputs is larger than the set of outputs, so there must be distinct inputs that give the same output (i.e., there must be collisions).
+Since Hf takes arbitrary-length byte strings as inputs, it cannot be injective: the set of inputs is larger than the set of outputs, so there must be distinct inputs that give the same output (i.e., there must be collisions).
-Thus, any encoding built from H' is also not injective.
+Thus, any encoding built from Hf is also not injective.

 Like mappings, encodings may be invertible, meaning that there is an efficient algorithm that, for any point P output by the encoding, outputs a string s such that applying the encoding to s outputs P.
-The instantiation of H' used by all encodings specified in this document ({{hashtofield}}) is not invertible.
+The instantiation of Hf used by all encodings specified in this document ({{hashtofield}}) is not invertible.
 Thus, the encodings are also not invertible.

+In some applications, it is important that encodings do not leak information through side channels.
+{{VR20}} is one example of this type of leakage leading to a security vulnerability.

 ### Random oracle encodings {#term-rom}